QuangNg14/TechBlog/source/_posts/MyProject.md

 {% asset_img riceapps.PNG %}

-- **Where is it**: Right now, we are still at the beginning phases.
-You can tried texting our Covid-19 service bot in Houston, Texas to see how it work.
-Try texting this number **+12816265003**.
-Careful, if you are not in the US, texting internationally will be charged.
+- **Where is it**: Right now, our product is being used by Texas Children Hospital serving more than 5000 users.

-### 2. Doctorally - Healthcare Worker supporting platform
+### 5. Doctorally - Healthcare Worker supporting platform
 - **When**: Apr 2020
 - **Where**: For the Vietnam Angel Hackcovy Hackathon
 - **Teammates**: Hoang Lam, Hong Minh, Tuan Hoang, Hoang Minh